Louisville Medical Malpractice Attorney

-Patients have a reasonable expectation that their doctor will follow the standard of care, make correct decisions and react quickly in the event of an emergency.
-When something goes wrong, patients are often left wondering how such a mistake happened.
-At Dolt, Thompson, Shepherd & Conway, PSC, we help people who have been injured by medical malpractice.
+Patients have a reasonable expectation for their doctor to provide an acceptable standard of care, to make correct decisions, and to react quickly in the event of an emergency.
+When something goes wrong, patients are often left wondering how such a mistake could happen.
+At Dolt, Thompson, Shepherd & Conway, PSC, we help people who have been injured by medical malpractice in Louisville, Kentucky.

 If you or someone you know has been seriously injured by an emergency room error, hospital negligence, or a doctor’s negligence, contact our Louisville medical malpractice attorneys.
 We offer a free initial consultation to discuss the advisability of filing a medical malpractice lawsuit.
 Our firm handles all cases on a contingent fee basis.